rebma-io/lab/docs/mechanical/bearings.md

 This bearing construction accommodates combined (both axial and radial) loads.

-One of the neat behaviors of a tapered roller bearing is that, if you have a two row tapered roller bearing assembly, you can adjust one single row tapered roller bearing against a second tapered roller bearing.
-When you apply an [appropriate preload](https://insights.globalspec.com/article/12036/bearing-preload-what-is-it-and-why-is-it-important), a rigid bearing configuration can be achieved.
+One of the neat behaviors of a tapered roller bearing is that, when you have a two row tapered roller bearing assembly, you can adjust one single row tapered roller bearing against a second tapered roller bearing.
+When you apply an [appropriate preload](https://insights.globalspec.com/article/12036/bearing-preload-what-is-it-and-why-is-it-important), a rigid configuration can be achieved.

 ## 3rd Party Resources